 Does IBM Cloud Object Storage provide encryption at rest and in motion?

 Yes.
 Data at rest is encrypted with automatic server-side Advanced Encryption Standard (AES) 256-bit encryption and Secure Hash Algorithm (SHA)-256 hash.
 Data in motion is secured by using built-in, carrier-grade Transport Layer Security/Secure Sockets Layer (TLS/SSL) encryption.

 Can I provide my own keys for encryption?

-I am a non-CPA (Custom Private Addressing) customer.
-How can I use IBM Cloud Object Storage over Direct Link?
+I am a non-Custom Private Addressing (CPA) customer.
+Can I use IBM Cloud Object Storage on Direct Link?